 A deficiency of one year of geometry can be removed by taking two high school geometry courses by Independent Study or by completing a geometry course from an accredited community college or a four-year institution.
 Neither of these options count for college credit.

 Students in the College who have declared a major will be assigned an academic advisor who is a first point of contact for a variety of questions.
 Academic advisors help students be successful in adjusting to UNL overall as well as progress through the whole degree.
 The assigned advisor may be a professional advisor within the department of their primary major or a professional advisor in the Advising Center who is partnered with a faculty advisor the department of their primary major.
 Departmental advisors are experts in the requirements and opportunities within the major/department.
 Students who have declared a pre-health or pre-law area of interest will also work with advisers in the Exploratory and Pre-Professional Advising Center (Explore Center) in 127 Love South, specifically trained to guide students preparing to enter a professional school.

-For complete and current information on chief advisers for majors, minors, and pre-health areas and pre-law, contact the Arts and Sciences Advising Center, 107 Oldfather Hall, 402-472-4190, http://ascweb.unl.edu/advisingcenter.html.
+For complete and current information on chief advisers for majors, minors, or pre-health areas, contact the Arts and Sciences Academic and Career Advising Center, 107 Oldfather Hall, 402-472-4190, http://cas.unl.edu/advisingcenter.

 No credit for graduation is allowed for non-college level courses or for courses that deal primarily with the development of skills including the following: